Call us: 01334 472011

 A great way to enjoy a cold and miserable day is in the comfort of a spa.
 We are lucky to be surrounded by fabulous hotels who have great spa and gym facilities, and our guests can enjoy special offers at the best of these.

 The famous Old Course hotel is renowned for its excellent spa facilities, including a rooftop hot tub with the most incredible views.
-Our guests will also receive 20% off all treatments, although access remains at the normal cost of £40/person for 1 day.

 East Sands Leisure Centre

 For those of you with children, East Sands leisure centre is great for keeping kids entertained when weather stops the outdoor fun.
 They have a large pool which is a suitable depth for slightly older kids, as well as a pool of paddling depth for the younger ones.
 They also have flume slides as well as disco swim evenings where they set up large inflatables in the pool, creating a child friendly ‘total wipeout’ course.
-These are on every Friday at 7:30pm – 8:45pm and Sunday at 11am – 12pm at a cost of £4 per person.

 Secret Bunker